leon2k2k2k/leon2k2k2k.github.io/_posts/2024-07-14-vector-valued-Eisenstein-series-I.md

 Here's a rough list of topics:
 1. Various Eisenstein series.
-2. Spectral theory of automorphic forms.
+3. Representation theoretic definition of Eisenstein series and continuous spectrum of automorphic forms.
-3. Siegel-Weil formulas.
+4. Siegel-Weil formulas.
 4. Vector-valued generalizations.

 Other things to write about: Hecke operators.